Jimbo1167/local_video_transcriber/README.md

 ## Performance Considerations

+- **Streaming Mode**: Use streaming transcription for large files to reduce memory usage
 - **Caching**: Enable caching for improved performance when processing the same files multiple times
 - **Model Selection**: Choose the appropriate model size based on your accuracy needs and hardware capabilities
 - **Hardware Acceleration**: Use CUDA (NVIDIA) or MPS (Apple Silicon) for faster processing